 As Fort Myer’s best source for private caregivers, Abby Services knows the impact sound dementia care can have on an individual and those trying to assist them.
 With the support of a private caregiver, patients, and their loved ones, can get the support they need.
 The following is adapted from alzheimers.net and reviews 5 fundamentals for someone providing care for a dementia patient.

 Dementia care is challenging, but may not be as daunting as you would expect.
 Whether you care for a parent or senior loved one with Alzheimer’s disease or another type of dementia, or are a senior care professional approaching your role with some knowledge — the right attitude is crucial to success.

 Educating yourself about dementia and maintaining a positive but realistic attitude allows you to maintain an element of control as a caregiver.
 It can take the sting out of surprising challenges you encounter and also improve the care that you provide.

-No matter what stage your loved ones Dementia is you should call Abby Services today to discuss how having a private caregiver can help you and your loved one.
-Caregivers are available in Fort Myers and Cape Coral for short and long term needs.
+No matter what stage your loved one’s Dementia is you should call Abby Services today to discuss how having a private caregiver can help you and your loved one.
+Dementia care professionals are available in Fort Myers and Cape Coral for short and long-term needs.
 Call today!
 239-590-0861!

 You may find the following resources helpful when managing your dementia home care: